 To assist low-income seniors in New Brunswick, the government offers an annual benefit to qualifying applicants.
 Applications for the 2020 Low-income Seniors' Benefit will be available on April 1.

-Important: Persons in receipt of a Federal allowance who are under the age of 60 do not qualify for this benefit.
+Please note: Persons in receipt of a Federal allowance who are under the age of 60 do not qualify for this benefit.

 Where both spouses receive the GIS and reside in the same household, only one $400.00 benefit will be granted.
 However, where spouses live separately (for example, one residing in a nursing home), both will be eligible for the benefit.